waynerobotics/Robotics-Software-Standards/README.md

  * Use proper convetions for creating ***file structure*** and keep a clean root.

  * No hard coded ***file paths***, assume different PC's will have different file structs (use argument parsers if possible).

+ * Keep fuction sizing small.

+## ROS:
+* Define an iterface that includes publishers and subcribers with a block diagrams for all embedded classes.

+* ROS Documentation built into Scripts

 ## Version Control:
 * Always start a fresh repository with a ***README*** document, which should be updated as the repository grows.